 A song never imparted so much business wisdom!

 Love my parents.
-They still live in the house I grew up and after 44 years of marriage still have a great chemistry between them.
+They still live in the house I grew up in and after 44 years of marriage still have great chemistry between them.
 I’m lucky to have them and being parents they naturally want the best for me.
-So of course they are worrying about this crunch time I’m going through.
+So of course they are worried about this crunch time I’m going through.

 And worrying is something I do less after running businesses because it’s best to use that time to figure out a solution.

 I’m grateful that I don’t worry as much as I once did because it is not only unproductive, it’s emotionally draining.

 So, don’t worry and you’ll find happiness through your hard, smart work.
 Focus on the solutions because there are always solutions, usually more than one so it’s just placing your efforts to find the best solution.
 As you find yourself worrying less and becoming more successful, you’ll find issues that may have bothered you in the past will fade away.

 For example, when starting out I totaled the first car I ever bought.
 It was a new mustang convertible which was paid off.
 That meant that I didn’t have the insurance to replace it.
 Even with the lost car and lost money, I realized something then: It didn’t bother me.
 I was happy with that realization that everything was going to be ok and just get better.
 It’s nice to be worry-free.
 Your life will be much better for it!
 So…